Zehraakmanlar/Bortecine-s_CVEs/README.md

 + *Tested on:* Windows 10 Home

 ## Description:
-+In XSS (Cross-Site Scripting) attacks, manipulating the 'success' parameter can allow attackers to execute malicious code via application error messages or other user interactions.
++ In XSS (Cross-Site Scripting) attacks, manipulating the 'success' parameter can allow attackers to execute malicious code via application error messages or other user interactions.

 ## References:
 + https://portswigger.net/web-security/cross-site-scripting